TaiseiYamana/SCDD/README.md

 ## Functionality
 ## Experiment
 Clone this repository and move the current directory to `/source`.

 ```
 $ git clone https://github.com/TaiseiYamana/SCDD.git
 $ cd SCDD/source
 ```
 ### Training
 Run the shell script file in `/source/scripts/` to start the training process.
 You can simply specify the hyper-parameters listed in `/source/xxx.py` or manually change them.

+The shell script has a data path defined for execution on google colab.
+You can extract and run `SCDD.ipynb` on google colab for immediate experimentation, but please redefine the data path according to your personal usage.

 ##### Source only